-So what can be done to revitalize the FA Cup so that it as appealing to teams nearer the top of the premier league as it is the teams nearer the bottom and lower leagues?
-I feel we need to steer away from dishing out lump sums of money and it’s ruining the game large amounts of money is circulating around football it should be given for winning trophies if anything!
+So what can be done to revitalize the FA Cup so that it is appealing to teams nearer the top of the premier league as it is the teams nearer the bottom and lower leagues?
+I feel we need to steer away from dishing out lump sums of money and it’s ruining the game large amounts of money are circulating around football it should be given for winning trophies if anything!
 I think one suggestion could be to increase the prize fund.
 Money is one thing that could change the approach of all clubs if the kitty was a substantial amount it could prove to be a turning point for the competition

 Offer Champions League Qualification For The Winners